How to Conduct a Mold Avoidance Sabbatical: Using the Locations Effect

-This article will provide guiding principles to choosing a location and type of lodging for a Mould Avoidance/Locations Effect sabbatical.
-I will also share some of the tips and tricks I have found over the years.
+This article will provide guiding principles to choosing a location and type of lodging for a Mold Avoidance/Locations Effect sabbatical.

 This post contains affiliate links to relevant books and products that I use and recommend.
 Upon purchase, I earn a small commission through affiliate links at no extra cost to you.

-To conduct this sabbatical will need to find temporary safe accommodation in the cleanest environment you can access.
-Erik Johnson, who discovered the connection between mold, the locations effect and CFS, talks about a “Mobile Environmental Control Unit” which is a “safe house” trailer or RV to use as a baseline.
+To conduct this sabbatical you will need to find temporary safe accommodation in the cleanest environment you can access.

 Here is my Visual Packing List of Some of My Favorite & Unusual Supplies I Bring with me on a Sabbatical.